• Skip to primary navigation

 Why is this oatmeal healthy?

-Oats are a great source of soluble fiber which can lower cholesterol and supports gut healthy by feeding the healthy bacteria in the gut.
-Blueberries are a great source of disease fighting antioxidants.
+Oats are a whole grain so they are a great source of soluble fiber which can lower cholesterol and supports gut health by feeding the healthy bacteria that live there.
+Blueberries have many health benefits such as they are a great source of disease fighting antioxidants.

 Can this be made into overnight oats?